Process: MarketManufacturingDataParametric DesignFabricateExhibit

 Storage Problems

-Other solutions tend to restrict users to brand system tool sets by designing tools to fit perfectly together.
-Needed for the tight space where things must fit neatly.
+Other solutions tend to restrict users to brand system tool sets by designing tool sets to fit perfectly together.

-Ari values of compatibility, we want to avoid restricting users to a system.
-Ari also doesn’t make our own accessories.
-Ari needs a more universally applicable solution.
+Ari values compatibility and choice.
+We want to avoid restricting users to a system.
+In addition, we don’t design our own accessories; therefore, Ari needs a more universal solution.

 Space

-Determining the amount of space needed is depends on what a user needs to carry.
+The amount of space needed depends on what a user needs to carry.
+I interviewed a few riders within the company to compile thoughts around items.

 1. Different rides call for different items

-2. Different users prefer all types of tools accross many brands
+2. Different users prefer various types of tools across many brands

 Material Selection